 And yet, this stuff is irresistible on a slow summer day.
 It reeks of sunshine and laziness, and couldn’t we all use a little of both?

 These are the 25 Best Yacht Rock Songs, in order.
 Zero suspense.
 (Sorry if that’s less fun for you).

 If you would like to learn more about Yacht Rock without getting a sailing license, read on…

-What are the qualifications for a Yacht Rock song?
+What are the qualifications for inclusion on our list?

-So Yacht Rock refers to a type of soft rock, right.
+So Yacht Rock refers to a type of soft rock, right?
 But there’s a ton of soft rock out there that doesn’t fit the bill.
 There’s no room on my boat for Barry Manilow.
 At the Copa?
 Sure.
 But not so much on my boat.
-So what is it exactly?
+So what makes a great yacht rock song exactly?